Putin-linked businessman admits to US election meddling

 Last week, Wagner opened a business center in St. Petersburg, which Prigozhin has described as a platform for “increasing the defense capabilities” of Russia.

-On Sunday, he also announced through the Concord press service the creation of training centers for militias in Russia’s Belgorod and Kursk regions that border Ukraine.
+On Sunday, he also announced through Concord the creation of training centers for militias in Russia’s Belgorod and Kursk regions that border Ukraine.

 “A local resident, like no one else, knows his territories, is able to fight against sabotage and reconnaissance groups and take the first blow if necessary,” he said.